 The feeling of community based around a fantastic storytelling experience has long been a hallmark of the Harry Potter fandom.
 Hicks emphasized that the upcoming performance presents the opportunity to think of Order of the Phoenix in a different way, even for die-hard fans who have seen the movie or listened to the soundtrack countless times:

-I have this little philosophy that music is just as important as what you see in creating a sense of narrative and a sense of emotional impact, and the thought that music is a character and not just stuff in the background.
-It’s actually playing an active part, and to think of it as not just something pretty that’s accompanying the film, but it’s a part of the film… and to think of it as all one big thing, rather than ‘here’s music’ and ‘here’s film’… But it’s an artistic part of the whole experience.
+I have this little philosophy that music is just as important as what you see in creating a sense of narrative and a sense of emotional impact, and the thought that music is a character and not just stuff in the background… It’s actually playing an active part.
+And to think of it as not just something pretty that’s accompanying the film, but it’s a part of the film, and to think of it as all one big thing, rather than ‘here’s music’ and ‘here’s film’…

-But Hicks’s favorite moment – which she notes as a typical audience favorite at these performances as well – comes much later after the introduction of our least favorite Hogwarts professor.
+But Hicks’ favorite moment – which she notes as a typical audience favorite at these performances as well – comes much later after the introduction of our least favorite Hogwarts professor.

-I think it’s toward the end in the Veil room when Sirius Black emerges.
+I think it’s toward the end in the [Death Chamber] when Sirius Black emerges.
 And I think he says something like, ‘Get your hands off my godson,’ or something along that line.
 And then this battle music starts in the lower strings.
-It’s such really well-written music and it’s such a dramatic pause.
+It’s such really well-written music, and it’s such a dramatic pause.
 To me, that’s always really fun.
 It’s a perfect coordination of film and music, and it makes it so impactful and amazing.
 And the music rocks right there.

 Hicks takes that perfect coordination of film and music she speaks about to another level in these live performances.
 Unlike a classical symphony performance, there is only one short intermission and barely any pauses for the orchestra during the film.
 Hicks describes the process as “very, very focused work,“ owing to the need to time the performance perfectly with the film and the pressure of having an entire ensemble relying on her not to get lost for even a moment.